temporalio/documentation/README.md

 #### Basic line selection requirements

-You must select both the opening multiline comment line and the closing multiline comment line whenever selecting multiline comments, as either a distinct selection or as part of a large group of Markdown and code.
+You must select both the opening multiline comment line and the closing multiline comment line when selecting multiline comments, as either a distinct selection or as part of a large group of Markdown and code.

 For example: